vvw/XOR-Neural-Network/README.md

 # Evaluations

-Using the predetermined settings of a 2-4-1 layer scheme, the machine will accurately calculate a XOR scenario within 99.98% accuracy by the end of 10,000 calculations.
+Using the predetermined settings of a 2-4-1 layer scheme with 0.15 learning rate, the machine will accurately calculate a XOR scenario within 99.98% accuracy by the end of 10,000 calculations.

 #